marvinroger/fusee/README.md

 - `commit-msg`: This runs `commitlint`, checking the message against the [Conventional Commits](https://www.conventionalcommits.org) format.
 If it fails, the commit is aborted.

-There is `pre-push` hook, as it might take too long to build or test the project.
+There is no `pre-push` hook, as it might take too long to build or test the project.
 These checks should be done on the CI.